ASBMB calls for targeted COVID-19 relief for junior scientists

 Background: As a result of the COVID-19 pandemic and the resulting academic and industry laboratory shutdowns across the United States, training for the next generation of biomedical scientists has been delayed.
 In many instances, this delay and the shutdowns are threatening taxpayers’ investments in the scientific workforce and in life-saving and life-improving research.

-The issue: Junior scientists are a fundamental component to the scientific workforce and many in the life sciences are funded by federal research grants using taxpayer dollars.
+The issue: Junior scientists—including graduate students, doctoral students, postdoctoral researchers, and research fellows—are a fundamental component to the scientific workforce and many in the life sciences are funded by federal research grants using taxpayer dollars.
 As a result of the pandemic, junior scientists are suffering disproportionately compared to others in the American research enterprise.

-According to a December 2020 COVID-19 impact survey by the National Institutes of Health, students, postdoctoral fellows and early-career researchers were more likely to say the pandemic was causing negative impacts on their work and career trajectories than other groups.
+According to the National Institutes of Health’s COVID-19 impact survey, students, postdoctoral fellows and early-career researchers were more likely to say the pandemic was causing negative impacts on their work and career trajectories than other groups.
 Almost 70% of trainees on visas reported lower job productivity, and 76% of trainees on visas reported that the pandemic will have a negative impact on their career trajectories.
 Similarly, a survey by the journal Nature found that the COVID-19 pandemic has hampered eight out of 10 postdoctoral researchers' ability to conduct experiments or collect data — activities that are necessary for scientific publication and for career advancement.
 Nearly two-thirds of respondents told Nature in the fall of 2020 that they believe that the pandemic has negatively affected their career prospects.
 Most alarmingly, according to a National Science Foundation report published in December 2020, about 25% of graduate students said they expected it would take longer to complete their degrees than they previously had anticipated.

 All of these challenges that have resulted from the pandemic—delays completing graduate education, finishing formal training, looking for full-time employment—have left junior scientists in a vulnerable position as existing grants to support them were funded for standard timelines that are no longer applicable because of the COVID-19 pandemic.